Growing as a Believer

 There is a deep hunger right now in our world for hope.
 We believe our hope is found in Jesus Christ.
 We long to know Him & to have a deeper relationship with Him, his Father, and the Holy Spirit.

-If you are in a stage in your life where you want to grow your relationship with Jesus, or learn more about the Catholic faith, then we invite you to participate in our GROWING AS A BELIEVER experiences throughout the year.
+If you are in a stage in your life where you want to grow your relationship with Jesus, or learn more about the Catholic faith, then we invite you to participate in our BELIEVER experiences throughout the year.
 You will be able to spot them in our communications by the blue stamp, so be sure to bookmark this page or follow along on our app or on social media platforms to see where you will grow in faith.

 This Jubilee Year, join us as Pilgrims of Hope.
 The Jubilee Journey Passport guides you to sacred sites across our Archdiocese, including Holy Name Cathedral, Saint Clement Parish, Saint Hyacinth Basilica, Saint Mary of the Lake, and Queen of All Saints Basilica.
 Deepen your faith through special activities and reflections at each location.